mmmarquez/mvis-101/04-JavaScript_II/README.md

 });
 ```

-Take a look at the D3.js Example Gallery https://github.com/d3/d3/wiki/Gallery and choose one visualization that interests you.
+As something extra, take a look at the D3.js Example Gallery https://github.com/d3/d3/wiki/Gallery and choose one visualization that interests you.

+**Next Week** we'll dig into the basics of D3.js 📈🔥

 ### Requirements

-* Use **ONLY** JavaScript to generate the HTML elements.
-Only elements allowed inside the `<body>` are the container elements that will nest your HTML.
+* Use 🛑 **ONLY** JavaScript to generate the HTML elements. 🛑 Only elements allowed inside the `<body>` are the container elements that will nest your HTML.
 * Any deployment method.
 * Serve and work locally.
 * Include your research as content.